 Tests and diagnosis

-Valley fever isn't diagnosed on the basis of signs and symptoms, which are usually vague and nonspecific, or on a chest X-ray, which can't distinguish valley fever from other lung diseases.
-Instead, a definitive diagnosis depends on finding Coccidioides spherules (cysts) in tissue, blood or other body secretions.
+Valley fever is difficult to diagnose solely on the basis of signs and symptoms, which are usually vague and nonspecific, or on a chest X-ray, which can't distinguish valley fever from other lung diseases.
+Instead, a definitive diagnosis depends on finding evidence of coccidioides organisms in tissue, blood or other body secretions.
 For that reason, you're likely to have one or more of the following tests:

 Treatments and drugs